Skip to Main Content

 Speech-Language Pathology, MS

-To pursue the MS in Speech-Language Pathology, students must possess a bachelor's degree, including at least 24 hours in approved speech-language pathology courses (i.e. Speech & Hearing Science, Clinical Methods, Phonetics, Anatomy & Physiology, Neurological Substrates of Communication and Swallowing, Child Language Development, Audiology, and Aural Rehabilitation).
+To pursue the MS in Speech-Language Pathology, students must possess a bachelor's degree, including at least 18 hours in approved speech-language pathology courses (i.e. Speech & Hearing Science, Phonetics, Anatomy & Physiology, Neurological Substrates of Communication and Swallowing, Child Language Development, and Audiology.

 Course distributions leading to the MS in Speech-Language Pathology will allow for the completion of compulsory academic and clinical training required by the American Speech-Language-Hearing Association (ASHA) for professional certification in the field of speech-language pathology (Certificate of Clinical Competence in SLP, CCC-SLP).
 A minimum of 375 clock hours of supervised clinical practice, 325 hours of which must be on the graduate level, is required.